C/C++ Tooling

 Now, you can adapt preview1 to preview2 to build a component:

-Finally, you can inspect the embedded wit to see your component (including any WASI imports if necessary):
+Finally, you can inspect a WIT representation of the imports and exports of your component (including any WASI imports if you used them):

 package root:component;